danwolstenholme-ctrl/HatchIt/marketing/LAUNCH_CAMPAIGN.md

 *Body:* Tired of monthly fees for locked-in templates?
 HatchIt gives you the source code.
 One click export.
 It's your IP, not ours.
 *CTA:* Get Your Code

+**Ad Variant D (The "Social" Angle - 1:1 Square)** *Visual:* High-contrast typography on brand violet background.
+"Wix is a rental.
+HatchIt is ownership."
+*Headline:* Stop Renting Your Website.
+*Body:* Why pay monthly forever?
+HatchIt generates the code, you export it.
+Host it on Vercel for free.
+Own your asset.
+*CTA:* Start Owning

 ---

 ## 3. Targeting Strategy